Complete Guide To Disney Dining Plans at Disney World

 disney dining plan woodys lunch box.jpg

 Relatedly, credits purchased on a package are (maybe) shared by those booked as part of the package.
-For 2024 plans, Disney specifically says “Meals are nontransferable between party members”.
+Disney specifically says “Meals are nontransferable between party members”.
 Under the pre-2020 system, I never heard of or had any issue myself with different people using each others credits.
+Post-2024, this seems to be a “your experience may vary” situation (plan for the worst, hope for the best).

 Also, in any case, adults cannot use child credits and children cannot use adult credits.